About the Highly Capable Program

 Innovation Center Grades 7-12:

 Some students will be served through personalized learning at the Innovation Center.
 Students will have the opportunity each year to apply and interview for this unique program.
 This new opportunity allows students to work at an advanced pace in a hands-on environment in a variety of programming options.
-For more information, contact the Innovation Center's Director of Student Experience, Russ Tuman.
+For more information, contact the Director of the Innovation Center, Jed Watters.

 High School